Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 If you are repotting your money tree, don’t mistake getting a pot that is too big for it.

-Along with root rot come stunted growth, droopy foliage, yellow leaves that eventually fall off.
+Along with root rot come stunted growth, droopy foliage, and yellow leaves that eventually fall off.

-Root rot is deadly as it damages the roots and makes the plant weak, causing the death of the plant if this condition extends without any care from you.
+Root rot is deadly as it damages the roots and weakens the plant, causing the plant’s death if this condition extends without any care from you.

 Therefore, to avoid such a deadly problem, avoid getting a bigger pot for your money tree.